 Creative Commons licenses

-GNU General Public License is eample of another "open" software license.
-It originates from the Free Software Foundation (FSF) that ensures every user receives the essential freedoms that define "free" software, which is free of restrictions (see free software).
-Also called "GPL" and "GNU GPL," it was created to distribute the software of the GNU operating system (see GNU).
+GNU General Public License is an example of another "open" software license.
+It originates from the Free Software Foundation (FSF) that ensures every user receives the essential freedoms that define free software, which is free of restrictions, but not cost.
+Also called "GPL" and "GNU GPL," it was created to distribute the software of the GNU operating system.
 Approximately 70% of free software packages are released under this license, including most GNU programs and thousands of others.
-The GNU General Public License is also considered an open source license (see open source)
+The GNU General Public License is also considered an open source license.

 Meriam Library | CSU, Chico